vatesfr/terraform-provider-xenorchestra/docs/data-sources/vms.md

 # xenorchestra_vms

-Use this data source to filter Xenorchestra VMS by certain criteria (pool_id, power_state or container) for use in other resources.
+Use this data source to filter Xenorchestra VMs by certain criteria (pool_id, power_state or container) for use in other resources.

 ## Example Usage